Víctor Trujillo

 Víctor Alberto Trujillo Matamoros (born July 30, 1961) is a Mexican actor and comedian.
 He is best known for his character Brozo el Payaso Tenebroso ("Brozo the Creepy Clown"); a green-haired, unkempt, obscene and aggressive clown.
+Trujillo has performed as a voice actor, and has worked for Imevisión, Televisa, and LatinUS.

 Life and career

 Trujillo was born in Mexico City.
 In 1987, after appearing in an Imevisión variety show called En tienda y trastienda, Trujillo created a new program called La caravana, alongside his Tienda y trastienda partner Ausencio Cruz.
 La caravana was a successful show with skits played by characters created by Trujillo and Cruz, with a comedy style calling back to the era of carpas.
 It featured characters such as Estetoscopio Medina Cháirez, played by Trujillo, representing a low-class Mexican guy with a funny accent who spoke ironically of the way of life of the poor.
 La caravana also marked the first on-air appearance of Brozo, where he told heavily modified fairy tales in front of the camera; these adaptations reflected the realities of crime and poverty in the "Mexican ghetto".
 The success of the two programs brought advertising revenues to Imevisión, which by the early 1990s was airing steadily more foreign productions.
 Trujillo later had a nighttime program as another character, La Beba Galván, this time without Cruz.

 Trujillo continued with TV Azteca, Imevisión's successor, hosting programs including El Diario de la Noche until 2000.
 That year, he brought his act to Canal 40, where Brozo was host of his own news program called El Mañanero as an anchorman and political commentator.
 Trujillo criticized freely and poignantly the actors of the Mexican political scene, and soon his program received high ratings and featured high-profile politicians; it also began being simulcast on some Grupo ACIR radio stations.